iazua/previsions_forecast/README.md

 ```bash
 python train_models_FO.py
 ```
+The script now adds extensive time-based features (e.g. quarter, day of year, cyclical encodings and additional lag/rolling statistics) and reports R2, MAE and RMSE scores for each dataset.
 Adjust the file paths inside `train_models_FO.py` if your data is stored elsewhere.

 ## Requirements
 All required Python packages are listed in `requirements.txt`.